oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/0-introduction/0-introduction.md

-# Introduction to Labs and Workshops
+# Introduction to labs and workshops

 Welcome to LiveLabs and creating workshops to give practical hands on experiences for Oracle Products and technologies.
 This is the place to demonstrate use cases and allow users to explore and gain valuable knowledge with Oracle Cloud, Applications and Database.